 I’ve cooked many things on that beast, but one of my favorites was slow roasting a pork butt, using plenty of wood chips to imbue a strong smoky flavour.
 There is only one negative with this – I smelled a bit like a campfire after the pork was done.
 Nothing a quick T-shirt change couldn’t fix.
 My hair could wait until the next day.
 But the shoulder itself was glorious.
 Sweet, caramel-hued, and so so succulent.

-Smoking the shoulder this way lends itself to so many types of menus.
-You could mix up the finished pulled pork with a simple BBQ sauce and make sandwiches; you could slice the pork and serve it with potato salad and pilsner; you could pull the pork and toss it with basil pesto for an easy pasta sauce.
+Smoking the shoulder this way lends itself to so many types of menus: mix up the finished pulled pork with a simple BBQ sauce and make sandwiches; slice the pork and serve it with potato salad and pilsner; or pull the pork and toss it with basil pesto for an easy pasta sauce.
 I chose to use the pork in a Bo Ssam preparation, basically serving it with Momofuku sauces, steamed rice, and Boston lettuce used as wraps.
 Check out their recipe here.
 I chose not to use oysters, as my wife ain’t a fan, and obviously, my smoked pork is a little different than theirs, but whatever.
 It was delicious and there were no leftovers.

 Pork Butt, Slow Cooked with Smoke

 Pork butt comes from the shoulder cut of the pig.
 It’s basically the muscle that runs from the top of the pork rack to the base of the head.
 You can make this recipe with bone-in or boneless pork – the results won’t differ too much.
 A lot of people, myself included, love eating the meat around the bone because it tends to be a little fattier and juicier than the rest of the muscle, but realistically a butt isn’t going to have a huge flavour difference with or without the bone.

 1 whole pork butt, bone in or boneless (8-10 lbs)